 - You get a much more professional look to your site

-Now you are probably asking yourself, why would I pay for web hosting when there are sites that offer it for free?
-Well, to that I would tell you SiteGround is going to offer better privacy protection and monetizing your blog will be SO MUCH easier.
+Now you’re probably asking yourself, why would I pay for WEB HOSTING when there are sites that offer it for free?

-Many advertisers look at pages set up on free hosting sites as too risky due to the less professional look.
-You might find it hard to get ads and affiliate links for your site if you use free web hosting.
+Many advertisers look at blogs set up on free hosting sites as too risky due to the less professional look or lack of security.

-One other big reason is that SiteGround offers free WordPress when you choose them for hosting.
-Using WordPress for your blog will make your life and setting up your blog so much easier.
-WordPress is powering almost 29% of all internet sites in the world so I’m not the only one that thinks it’s great.
+Bluehost also offers free WordPress when you choose them for hosting.
+Using WordPress for your blog will make your life, and setting up your blog, so much easier.

-If you are ready to start your blog and want to follow along with the Tutorial then use our SiteGround link and click the “Get Started” button to choose your plan.
+If you’re ready to start your blog and want to follow along with the Tutorial then use our Bluehost link and click the “Get Started” button to choose your plan.

 - How To Make Easy Money Blogging This Year